intelligentnet/stemplate/README.md

 4. Can use environment variables.
 5. Value lookup order: supplied HashMap, Environment, Default (if supplied).
 6. Plays nicely with serde HashMaps.
+7. Can include files (which can nest).
+With .inc extension only.
-7. Zero dependencies.
+8. Zero dependencies.
-8. Fast.
+9. Fast.

 Please read the `API documentation` https://docs.rs/stemplate/